edeforas/BeeDNN/HOWTO.md

 The sample is `sample_MetaOptimizer_MNIST`.
 It launch several train in parallel (uses all cpu core), and keep the best solutions.
-Best solutions are saved on disk, in  .txt files that can be reloaded.
+Best solutions are saved on disk, in  .json files that can be reloaded.

 ## 5/ Times Series
 Todo